-The 2023 annual business report and financial statements (including individual and consolidated financial statements) have been prepared by the Board of Directors for proposal.
-The financial statements have been audited by CPA Yan Yu-Fang and CPA Lin Yung-Chi of PricewaterhouseCoopers Taiwan, and have issued an independent auditor's report.
-The above-mentioned Business Report, Financial Statements, and Proposal on Distribution of Earnings have been reviewed by the Audit Committee and no inconsistency has been found.
+The 2023 annual business report and financial statements (including individual and auditor's report.
+The above-mentioned Business Report, Financial Statements, and and no inconsistency has been found.
 Therefore, according to applicable requirements of the Securities and Exchange Act and the Company Act, it is reported as above.
-Your review and approval are cordially requested.